Analysis: Trump pivot pleases GOP, but will it last? | Taiwan News

 "I am here tonight to deliver a message of unity and strength, and it is a message deeply delivered from my heart," he said, in the opening of his hour-long speech.

-But while his prime-time address wrapped his nationalistic approach to policy in more presidential prose, it's unlikely to overcome the deep political divides created by his first few weeks.
+But while his prime-time address to Congress and the nation wrapped his nationalistic politics in prose that was more presidential, it is unlikely to overcome the deep divisions created by his first few weeks in office.

 For a candidate who sold himself as a master dealmaker, Trump has shown little inclination to get deeply involved with the kind of nitty gritty negotiating that defines the legislative process.